-Parts of the premises within 500 m of where the fire ant carrier has been grown, packed, sourced, stored or held are subject to the IGR treatment regime, and at least 8 weeks must have passed since the initial application of insect growth regulator.
+Parts of the premises within 500 m of where the fire ant carrier has been grown, packed, sourced, stored or held are subject to the IGR treatment regime, and at least 8 weeks must have passed since the initial application of IGR before the controlled movement of the fire ant carrier.
 Records of the treatment must be kept for 4 years.